JeanBayer/JeanBayer/README.md

 - Experienced in leading technical teams, improving productivity and quality, and implementing initiatives to optimize teamwork and reduce production incidents.
 - Open to new challenges and passionate about continuous learning and technology.

-## 💼 Professional Experience

 **Technical Lead**
 Banco de Crédito e Inversiones (BCI) — 2024 - Present
-- Leading the design and implementation of solutions and technical leadership for the BCI+ program, focusing on value delivery and team empowerment.
+- Leading the design and implementation of solutions and technical leadership for the Loyalty program, focusing on value delivery and team empowerment.
 - Improving the quality of deliverables and productivity by refining processes and fostering a collaborative environment.

 **Software Engineer**
 Banco de Crédito e Inversiones (BCI) — 2022 - 2024
-- Led and developed the retirement administrator functionality, increasing program profitability.
+- Lead and developed the retirement administrator functionality, increasing program profitability.
 - Developed features to reduce incidents and improve user experience.

-**Software Engineer**
-DEVoluzion — 2022
-- Led the creation of an internal web system, mentoring the team and establishing best practices for new collaborators.

-**Software Engineer**
-Voxcom SA — 2021
-- Developed solutions for various client projects, adapting quickly to new stacks and requirements.

-**Freelance Software Developer**
-2019 - Present
-- Helped small businesses automate and optimize internal processes.

 ## 🛠️ Skills